kint-php/kint/writing-plugins.md

 * Check that what we have is actually an ID.
 If it's a random string we don't need to waste time trying to get data from it, so we'll just return.
 * Get the data we want to add to the dump.
 If we couldn't find any we'll just return.
-* Make our "Base object" - this needs to contain information the parser can't get about the variable like its name, access path, depth, whether it's public or private, etc.
+* Make our "Base value" - this needs to contain information the parser can't get about the variable like its name, access path, depth, whether it's public or private, etc.
 * If we have an access path to the variable we're parsing now, we can continue the access path into the data by wrapping the current one in the code we need to get the data.

     This means if the ID is found at `$array['key']->prop` then `$data['childeren']` will have an accurate access path like:

     `$GLOBALS['big_black_box']->get_data_from_id($array['key']->prop)['childeren']`
 * Make a new representation and put the parsed data inside it
-* Add the representation to the object
+* Add the representation to the value

 > ![]({{ site.baseurl }}/images/plugin-after.png)